CHCAA-EDUX/NLP-AU/README.md

 ## Class times

 Lectures take place on Tuesdays from 08-10; classroom instruction is on Wednesday from 10-12.
-For security reasons, I'm not going to post the room numbers to Github - you can find this via your [AU Timetable](https://timetable.au.dk)
+For security reasons, I'm not going to post the room numbers to Github - you can find this via your [AU Timetable](https://timetable.au.dk).
+**NOTE**: the location for October 25th is _different_ from all other weeks!

 ## Course overview and readings